andrewdang123/3005_Bonus/README.md

 It takes plain text input and attempts to create relations and parse queries.
 Supported functions include selection, projection, cross join, inner join, natural join, intersection, union, and minus.

+Relations/Queries have to follow the same format in my text files, or else they will likely not work.

 Ran out of time in the video, so feel free to ask more questions if they come up!